Greek cruiser Georgios Averof: World War II and aftermath

 This incident appears to have prompted a call for gunnery practice after the ship returned to Bombay on 15 January.
 During these exercises in the bay outside the harbor, the recoil from one of the Averof's eight-gun broadsides fractured the mounts on two of her active boilers and sent them crashing to the deck.
 The vessel limped into port for major repairs and did not venture out again until she departed Bombay in early November 1942.
 By then, she had been dubbed, “Georgios Never-off”, by the base’s Royal Navy personnel.
 Again repaired to a cruising capability of 12 knots, she sailed for Port Said, Egypt, in an independent passage of the Arabian and Red Seas, and took up duties as a Suez Canal guard ship from mid-November 1942.Averof was the only World War I-era armored cruiser to serve in her original capacity during World War II (several old Japanese vessels of the type acted as training ships, or were converted for minelaying).
 While her 9.2-inch British-built ordnance was no longer in sea service with the Royal Navy, many of these weapons had been moved to coastal batteries and their shells were readily available.
 The British 7.5-inch naval gun was still employed on three of the Royal Navy's Hawkins-class heavy cruisers, as well as shore installations, so its ammunition also remained in production.
 However, this was not to prove a factor in Averof's viability, as she was never again required to fire her guns in anger.

-On 17 October 1944, once again as the flagship of the exiled Hellenic Navy, and under the command of Captain Theodoros Koundouriotis (the Admiral's son), she carried the Greek government-in-exile from Cairo to liberated Athens.
+On 17 October 1944, once again as the flagship of the exiled Hellenic Navy, and under the command of Captain Theodoros Kountouriotis (the Admiral's son), she carried the Greek government-in-exile from Cairo to liberated Athens.
+After arriving, her flag was taken down and raised on the Acropolis by Prime Minister Georgios Papandreou, as a symbol of freedom.
 Averof continued as Fleet Headquarters until she was decommissioned in 1952.
 Afterward, the vessel remained anchored at Salamis until she was towed to Poros, where she was berthed from 1956 to 1983.